Manasukketha Maharasa

-Manasukketha Maharasa is a 1989 Indian Tamil-language film, directed by Dheenadhayaal and produced by A. R. Santhilal Nahar and S. Gowri Gurukkal.
-The story is written by Agathiyan, credited as Karunanidhi Santharam onscreen.
+Manasukketha Maharasa is a 1989 Indian Tamil-language film, directed by Dheenadhayaal who wrote the screenplay from a story by Agathiyan, credited as Karunanidhi Santharam onscreen.
 The film stars Ramarajan, Seetha, Nizhalgal Ravi and Goundamani.
 It was released on 1 December 1989.

 Plot

 Raja, an unemployed graduate, moves to a neighboring village in search of a job after being insulted by his uncle, who threatens to evict his mother.
 There, he falls for Thenmozhi.
 Her uncle creates problems for them, and the rest of the film follows how Raja overcomes these obstacles and succeeds in his love.

 Soundtrack

 The music was composed by Deva and the lyrics written by Pulamaipithan and Kalidasan under the pen name "Thirupathooran".
 Even though Deva had made his debut in film music composition with Mattukara Mannaru (1986), it was this film which gave him a break as a composer.